Why did hundreds of Democratic strongholds break for Donald Trump in 2016 and stay loyal to him in 2020?

-In these places, dominated by the white working-class, some of the most beloved and longest-serving Democratic leaders are themselves Trumpian—grandiose, combative, thin-skinned, nepotistic.
+In these places, dominated by the white working-class, some of the most beloved and longest-serving Democratic leaders are themselves Trumpian—grandiose, combative, thin-skinned, and nepotistic.
 Indifferent to ideology, they promise to take care of “their people” by cutting deals—and corners if needed.
 Stressing loyalty, they often turn to family to fill critical political roles.
 Trump, resembling these old-style Democratic bosses, strikes a familiar and appealing figure in these communities.

-Although Trump’s Democrats have often been pictured as racists, Muravchik and Shields find that their primary political allegiances are to their town or county—not racial identity.
+Although voters in “flipped” communities have often been portrayed as white supremacists, Muravchik and Shields find that their primary political allegiances are to place—not race.
 They will spend an extra dollar to patronize local businesses, and they think local jobs should go to their neighbors, not “foreigners” from neighboring counties—who are just as likely to be white and native-born.
 Unlike the Proud Boys, they take more pride in their local communities than in their skin color.
 Trump successfully courted these Democrats by promising to revitalize their struggling hometowns.

 Praise for Trump's Democrats

 “The most insightful account yet of white working-class voters who left the Democratic Party for Donald Trump.
 Muravchik and Shields provide a deeply engaging narrative.
 Must reading for anyone interested in understanding and bridging America’s profound divisions.”